-For many people, Icon grade is the affordable sweet spot of the Verso range.
+For many people, Toyota Verso Icon is the affordable sweet spot of the Verso range.
 Positioned as the second of four available trim levels, it marks the point at which seven seats, alloy wheels, cruise control, privacy glass, and dual-zone climate control comes as standard, and is the only grade where all engine and transmission options become available.

 Icon is also the gateway to sought after optional extras such as the huge Skyview panoramic glass roof and multi-media Toyota Touch 2 with Go navigation system.